 “Can’t get excited about that one, I’m afraid — it looks pretty reasonable, but will probably also be very dependent on fluctuating project funding so I’d want to really understand their backlog and their future prospects.
 Maybe when you check it out you’ll see something exciting.”

-And you might disagree, of course, or see huge growth for Arotech where I see a decent company with some prospects for growth but a really high degree of uncertainty and a history of tepid growth — please, feel free to share your thoughts with a comment below… it is, after all, your money.
+And you might disagree, or see huge growth for Arotech where I see a decent company with some prospects for growth but no obvious “explosive” potential and a really high degree of uncertainty — please, feel free to share your thoughts with a comment below… it is, after all, your money.

 P.S.
-Moors also mentions another small “contractor” that he says he has recommended in the past, a firm that makes an innovative “H-arc generator” that will save the Navy money — he boasts that the stock soared 118% in the first 18 days after he recommended it, and that roughly gibes with reality (though the soaring probably had at least as much to do with the fact the he was calling attention to such a tiny stock as it did to the actual attractiveness of the company… and it’s now down by about 30% from where it was when he says he recommended it (and down 60% or so from that peak).
-If you’d like a trip down memory lane, we covered that one here last December when we saw the ads that boasted “there’s never been a moneymaking situation quite like this in the entire history of energy.”
+In earlier versions of this ad, Moors also mentioned another small “contractor” that he says he has recommended in the past, a firm that makes an innovative “H-arc generator” that will save the Navy money — that teaser pitch is no longer in these new ads.
+That was a microcap called MagneGas (MNGA), and he used to boast that the stock soared 118% in the first 18 days after he recommended it.
+That roughly gibes with reality (though the soaring probably had at least as much to do with the fact the he was calling attention to such a tiny stock as it did to the actual attractiveness of the company)… but it’s now down by probably about 60% from where it was when he says he recommended it, and down 90% or so from the late 2015 peak.
+If you’d like a trip down memory lane, or a reason to remind yourself to take Moors’ promises of massive gains from microcaps with a grain of salt, we covered that one here last December when we saw the ads that boasted “there’s never been a moneymaking situation quite like this in the entire history of energy.”